isawnyu/pleiades-batching/README.md

 ## Todo

  - Refactor as a standard Python package, rather than a script pile.
- - Write packaging script for massage-*.py script outputs.
+ - Write packaging script for "massage" script outputs.

 ## Deprecated Stuff in This Module

 ### convert.py

 An early attempt at converting CSV into JSON suitable for the Pleiades batch loading script.
-It is partly superseded by the massage-*.py family of scripts, but we will also need to write a packaging script that will take output from the massage-*.py scripts and turn them into the JSON that the batch upload script expects.
+It is partly superseded by the "massage" family of scripts, but we will also need to write a packaging script that will take output from the "massage" scripts and turn them into the JSON that the batch upload script expects.